Archive for the ‘Observing’ Category

 Thursday, November 30th, 2017

 In this post, we'll continue the discussion of naked eye targets on our Moon.
 In the first post, we looked at some of the larger mare that present themselves during the week from new moon to 1st quarter.
-Let's "follow the terminator" and look for some more challenging objects to ...
+Let's continue to "follow the terminator" and look for some more challenging ...

 Saturday, October 14th, 2017

-This is the first of (hopefully) several posts that discuss naked eye targets on our Moon.
-Instead of a map or a geographical approach, I'll "follow the terminator", the shadow line that progresses across the moon's surface as the phases advance.
+This is the first of several posts that discuss naked eye targets on our Moon.
+Instead of an overall geographical approach, I'll proceed chronologically and "follow the terminator", the shadow line that progresses across the moon's surface as the phases advance.
 For some easy targets, why not start with the Lunar ...